Saharsh-Bhave/Youtube_RAG_Chatbot/README.md

 # Youtube_RAG_Chatbot
 RAG based chatbot to ask questions about any youtube video.

-Also contains the extension for the same chatbot that can be run locally.
+Also contains the Extension for the same chatbot that can be run locally.

 Steps to run the extension locally on your system:
 1. Clone the repository